Mark H. Freedman, DDS 1023 Pulaski Rd. East Northport, NY 11731

 Why don't you just extract it?

-will drift over the space and possibly block the permanent tooth from coming in straight.
+drift over the space and block the permanent tooth from coming in straight.

 The baby first molar of this 9 year old was filled with a white bonded filling.
 This tooth holds the space for the